NCVA-VB/handbook/common/policies.md

 ## What is a Sanctioned Event?
 Sanctioned events are tryouts, clinics, open gyms, and other club affiliated events that have been approved by NCVA/USAV.
 These events are governed by the policies set by NCVA/USAV and are covered by the USA Volleyball insurance policy.

+<div class="--needsediting --fwbold --centered">Is the background screening information correct?
+Did that change with the recent fee changes?</span>
 Sanctioned events are required to submit a list of all adults attending each event.
 These adults are mandated to meet the minimum coaching requirements which include: IMPACT certification, bi-annual SafeSport certification, and bi-annual background screening.
 Adults failing to meet these requirements are not approved to be present as a participant at the sanctioned event.

 Sanctioned events must also confirm that all participants attending, both adult and junior levels, have a valid membership for the duration of the event.
 If the event falls over multiple days/weekends, the membership must be valid for the entire time.